quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 You are going to locate and deploy a chat UI.
 The chat UI is written in Angular and connects to Quix using the [Streaming Reader API](../../../apis/streaming-reader-api/intro.md).
 The chat UI enables you to see messages on both your phone and computer in real-time.
 The sentiment of each message is also displayed.

-1. Navigate to the code samples using the left-hand navigation.
+1. Navigate to the Code Samples using the left-hand navigation.

 2. Use the search box to find the `Sentiment Demo UI` sample.